Laisky/HelloWorld/blockchain/ton/contracts/jettons/README.md

-# attest
+# Jetton

+Tact Lack of correct and usable examples.
+Additional, some code in tact-by-example has issues that does not strictly follow TEP.

+So I tried to provide a correct and usable code example, but it's still not completely finished.

 ## Project structure

 -   `contracts`: source code of all the smart contracts of the project and their dependencies.
 -   `scripts`: scripts used by the project, mainly the deployment scripts.

 ## How to use